 Miscellaneous itemized tax deductions

 Similar to normal civilian taxpayers, members of the military can elect to itemize their tax deductions on their tax return.
-Certain aspects of military life give rise to specific opportunities to itemize expenses, including required travel, education, and other unreimbursed employee expenses such as maintenance of uniforms that may not be worn when off duty.
+Certain aspects of military life give rise to specific opportunities to itemize expenses, including:

 Travel and transportation expenses